Idea #22529: Support the (proto)DUNE DFO Model in artdaq

 Thinking about this a little more, I suspect that this difference between Request reception and Token reception is due to the different communication mechanisms used by them (UDP and TCP, respectively).
 Probably Token reception makes TCP connections at Init time and keeps them open until Shutdown time, since it would be more difficult to remake the TCP connections at each begin-run.

 Does this sound right?
 If so, then I will include a method or two in the TokenReceiver interface to tell it when to actually listen for tokens (inside a run) and just sleep for a while (outside of a run).

 Does this make sense?

-#3 Updated by Eric Flumerfelt 3 months ago
+#3 Updated by Eric Flumerfelt about 1 year ago

 We may have to ask John, but the other key piece of this is when the EventBuilders send their initial load of tokens, and what state the application running TokenReceiver will be in at that time.
 Since configuration may change between runs, there should definitely be machinery in place to tear down the listen socket and restart it during a stop run/begin run series of transitions.